Teacher Consultants for the Deaf/Hard of Hearing

 Our Oral Program consists of a classroom at the elementary level.
 This program provides direct instruction through the use of the oral method, including English, speech, visual phonics, reading writing, assistive technology, speech reading and auditory training.
 Teachers coordinate services among staff members and facilitate the integration of students into general education classrooms.

 Our Educational Audiologist works with students, parents, and school professionals to ensure that students with hearing loss are identified, evaluated, and managed to provide appropriate access to instruction in the classroom.
-The audiologist provides comprehensive hearing evaluations, selects, fits, and validates hearing assistive technology in the classroom, educates students about their deaf/hard of hearing to support self-advocacy skills, and assists school personnel in the best practices to use with deaf/hard of hearing students.
+The audiologist provides comprehensive hearing evaluations, selects, fits, and validates hearing assistive technology in the classroom, educates students about their hearing loss to support self-advocacy skills, and assists school personnel in the best practices to use with deaf/hard of hearing students.

 Our Speech-Language Pathologist works with students who attend the Total Communication Center-Based Program, while also offering support to parents and educators.
 The Speech-Language Pathologist assesses the students' communication skills and how these impact their ability to learn in a general education setting.
 Instruction can include the areas of articulations, receptive and expressive language, auditory processing, speech reading, pragmatic language (social use of language), and functional communication.